gbmhunter/hg-check/README.rst

 The PowerShell script also supports a repo-ignore.txt file in the same directory as the script.
 The script will ignore (not perform any changes to) any repos which are listed in this text file.
 List them by writing down the folder name the repo is in (one per line), relative to the folder that the script is in.

+PowerShell must be v3.0 or higher, otherwise the script will give you errors when run.

 Internal Dependencies
 =====================